 Step 2 — Browse Databases

-4MINDS mints a short-lived credential (viaGetClusterCredentials for a cluster, or GetCredentials for a workgroup), opens a live SQL connection to the endpoint over SSL, and lists user databases.
-System databases (template0, template1, padb_harvest, rdsadmin) are filtered out.
+4MINDS mints a short-lived credential (viaGetClusterCredentials for a cluster, or GetCredentials for a workgroup), opens a live SQL connection to the endpoint over SSL, and lists databases through the grant-aware SVV_REDSHIFT_DATABASES catalog.
+This surfaces every database the resolved DB user can access — including datashare (shared) databases provided by other clusters or accounts — not just local databases.
+System databases (template0, template1, padb_harvest, rdsadmin, and the non-connectable sys:internal) are filtered out.

 Step 3 — Select Tables

-Click a database to list its base tables.
-For each table the browser shows:- Schema-qualified name (e.g.,
+Click a database to list its tables and views — local, external/Spectrum, and datashare relations the DB user can access, including regular, late-binding, and materialized views.
+For each relation the browser shows:- Schema-qualified name (e.g.,

 public.customers) - Column count